bismuthfoundation/Hack-with-BIS/03-WebAPI-PHP-Badge/readme.md

 ## What we will code together

-We will built a short PHP script - hosted on a server of ours - that takes a Bismuth address as a param and produces a valid png image, with the matching Bis balance.
+We will built a short PHP script - hosted on a server of ours - that takes a Bismuth address as a param and produces a valid png image, with the matching BIS balance.

-Exemple with the address `437b30a2ea780cffb67cc220428d462cf2bedcbd3aab094aa7d4df9c`, one of my tip jar:
+Example with the address `437b30a2ea780cffb67cc220428d462cf2bedcbd3aab094aa7d4df9c`, one of my tip jar:

 ![TipJar](https://eggpool.net/balance/index.php?address=437b30a2ea780cffb67cc220428d462cf2bedcbd3aab094aa7d4df9c)

 ## Other uses

 Of course, this can be used to include any Bismuth related data into any website, even fully static ones.
-You can use it to display Bis price, your latest incoming transactions, the current block height, whatever you need from the bismuth chain.
+You can use it to display BIS price, your latest incoming transactions, the current block height, whatever you need from the bismuth chain.

 Please surprise us by using it for something unexpected!